gokhanatil/gokhanatil.github.io/_posts/2022-11-18-how-to-find-storage-occupied-by-each-internal-stage-in-snowflake.md

 The account usage view has two views related to stages: STAGES and STAGE_STORAGE_USAGE_HISTORY.
 The STAGES view helps list all the stages defined in your account but does not show how much storage each stage consumes.
 The STAGE_STORAGE_USAGE_HISTORY view shows the total usage of all stages but doesn't show detailed use.

-I wrote the following script to list the internal stages (and their occupied storage) in the active database:
+I wrote the following script to list the internal stages (and their occupied storage) for all available databases:

 {% gist abbc604b0e69ff0c545d014c167b24ba %}